Suraminiel/QuestBoard/README.md

 ## Licensing

 This project is provided without a formal license.
+The default copyright laws apply.
 You may not reproduce, distribute, or create derivative works.